chiboozor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions - mirrors the mode of the file 'olleh' for 'hello' file.

 11-directories_permissions - adds execute permission to all subdirs of the current working dir for the owner, group owner, and other users.

+12-directory_permission - creates a dir called 'my_dir' and sets it permission to 751.